geoffcline/cs3800_hw2/README.md

 # CS3800, HW2: Dining Philosophers

+## Running

+`mpirun -np NUMBER_OF_PHILOSOPHERS program`

+The program is the name of the program produced, which is duplicated completely for each instance.
+The number of philosophers is determined by the number of instances, indicated at this point.

 ## Structure
 Overall, the MPI setup means that each instance will have their own seperate process, with own main and global variables.
 Messaging passing is the **only** way to communicate between processes.